WojciechStancel/portfolio-website/README.md

 ## Main functions

-- styled with tailwind
+- Styled with tailwind
-- responsiveness
+- Responsiveness
-- posibility to download my CV in two languages - PL or ENG
+- Posibility to download my CV in two languages - PL or ENG
+- Resend - the email API for developers.
-- used motion animations
+- Motion animations
-- used Image component to optimise photos
+- Used Image component to optimise photos
-- app deployed on Vercel
+- App deployed on Vercel